 As you know now, the wisdom teeth represent the third and final molars and are the last teeth to erupt.
 Due to their position at the back of the mouth at the end of the gums, they end up causing issues.
 With the help of x-rays, we are not able to tell from an early stage the route your wisdom teeth are taking to grow.
 Therefore, dentists may recommend having them removed based on their findings.

-If you are having any orthodontic work done, we recommend having your wisdom teeth pulled out after these procedures have been completed.
+If you are having any orthodontic work done, we recommend having your wisdom teeth pulled out before these procedures have been completed.
 This is because braces are used to spread your teeth out evenly creating more space for your crowded teeth to straighten out.
 If you do not extract your wisdom teeth at this stage, it is likely that their emergence would undo all the good orthodontic work.

 What can happen if I don’t have my wisdom teeth removed?